 Oh, she was a bully, all right.
 And husky.
 And since she was in the third grade, she towered over scrawny me.

 After school, I ran all the way home, terrified that Tit was going to come after me.
 And those hills were a killer.

 When I got to the apartment, it was empty.
-Mem and Mom’s shifts were over at 3 pm, but it took time for Mem to get back by bus.
-And Mom had a second job as a dance instructor for a local Arthur Murray Dance Studio, so it was me myself and I, until at least 5 pm.
+Mem left for her shift way before I got home, and Mom’s shift was over at 3 pm, but after work, she had a second job as a dance instructor for a local Arthur Murray Dance Studio, so it was me myself and I, until at least 6 or 7 pm.

 I didn’t mention anything to Mem about Tit, but the next morning I told her I had a stomach ache and didn’t want to go to school.
 Mem told me she wasn’t having any of my nonsense and to pack up.

 For the next few months, Tit made my life miserable.
 Back then, I didn’t know what a butch was, but if ever there was a butch, Tit was it.